Blocksworld

-Blocksworld is a physics-based 3D sandbox video game developed by BoldaiAB and Linden Lab released originally for the iPad on November 21, 2012 in Nordic countries, and later worldwide on July 6, 2013.
+Blocksworld is a physics-based 3D sandbox video game developed by BoldaiAB and Linden Lab released originally for the iPad on November 21, 2012 in Nordic countries, and later worldwide on July 26, 2013.
 It was released for the iPhone in 2016, and later via Steam early access on September 25, 2017.

 As of 2020, Blocksworld is absent from Linden Lab's website (excluding previous press releases), and servers were fully shut down on June 17, 2020.
 It was subsequently removed from the App Store and later pulled from Steam on July 2, 2020.
 In 2023, Blocksworld was acquired by Fortell Games Inc, whom confirmed through the Blocksworld X account that they planned to relaunch the game in the third quarter of 2024.
+As of 2026, the game has yet to release but is under active development.